6 Reasons to Consider Supplements for Dogs

 But before giving your dog any supplements, Dr. Carol Osborne says that it’s always a good idea to check with your veterinarian first to make sure that the supplement you’re considering is a safe and effective option.

-Osborne, who is an author, integrative veterinarian, and founder of the American Pet Institute, recommends starting dogs on supplements sooner than later in life.
-“It is a great idea because it can help to extend your pet’s healthy years,” she explains.
+Dr. Osborne, who is an author, integrative veterinarian, and founder of the American Pet Institute, recommends starting dogs on supplements sooner than later in life.
+“It is a great idea because it [may] help to extend your pet’s healthy years,” she explains.

 As pet parents, we tend to only notice when our dog has an issue—weight gain, skin irritation, coat shedding, changes in appetite, increased urination or the inability to climb stairs or jump out of a car.
-Osborne suggests that if pet parents can supplement dogs with the nutrients they need early on, then they can reduce or slow those symptoms.
+If we supplement dogs with the nutrients they need early on, it may help reduce or slow those symptoms, Dr. Osborne suggests.
 “Instead of those body systems being stressed and experiencing aging when they normally would, we’re able to kick that back a little bit,” she says.

-Different sizes and types of dogs may need different supplements.
-“Large dogs are prone to bone and joint issues and need supplements for [those issues],” says Dr. Sara Ochoa of White House Veterinary Hospital in Texas, “Smaller dogs may have teeth or heart issues and can benefit from supplements that are targeted to help those areas,”
+Different sizes and types of dogs may benefit from different supplements.
+“Large dogs are prone to bone and joint issues and [may] need supplements for [those issues],” says Dr. Sara Ochoa of White House Veterinary Hospital in Texas.
+“Smaller dogs may have teeth or heart issues and can benefit from supplements that are targeted to help those areas.”

 If you are feeling unsure about whether your dog may need to take a supplement, here are some reasons you might want to consider one.